ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/artificial-intelligence/recommended target="_blank" rel="noopener noreferrer">Artificial Intelligence</a></h1>
 <h3>1.
-10 Digital Marketing Agency Strategies That Drive Real Results in 2026 - <a href="https://medium.com/@maryam180697/10-digital-marketing-agency-strategies-that-drive-real-results-in-2026-906ef2388cea?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Python Became My Fastest Way to Turn Ideas Into Real Products - <a href="https://blog.stackademic.com/how-python-became-my-fastest-way-to-turn-ideas-into-real-products-2e5b7a9a10e2?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maryam`**
+✍️ **posted by `Ahmad Tariq`**

-<blockquote>Learn 10 proven strategies used by every digital marketing agency in 2026 to drive traffic, leads, and conversions.
+<blockquote>My experience using Python to build automation tools, backend services, data workflows, and practical systems that helped me move from…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-5 AI Side Hustles That Actually Pay in 2026 (No Coding Required) - <a href="https://medium.com/@lazyteatime0148/5-ai-side-hustles-that-actually-pay-in-2026-no-coding-required-5a1bf93beb48?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Coder to Conductor: Why AI-Based Development is the New Standard - <a href="https://medium.com/@sakthimurugane/from-coder-to-conductor-why-ai-based-development-is-the-new-standard-d78a53412f92?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lazyteatime`**
+✍️ **posted by `Sakthimurugan Elangovan`**

-<blockquote>The global gig economy hit $674 billion in 2026.
-AI-powered side hustles are growing 28% year-over-year.
+<blockquote>The era of “hand-coding” every line of a project is fading.
+We are entering the age of AI-Based Development, where the developer’s role is…
 Continue reading on Medium »</blockquote>

 <h3>3.
-AI Will Replace You.
-The CEO of Nvidia Just Told You How. - <a href="https://medium.com/@jaysidd_16468/ai-will-replace-you-the-ceo-of-nvidia-just-told-you-how-3b87de869853?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Data Pipelines Need to Start Healing Themselves - <a href="https://medium.com/@venkatak.kovvuri/why-your-data-pipelines-need-to-start-healing-themselves-fa4185ae741a?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Junaid Siddiqi`**
+✍️ **posted by `Venkata Krishna Reddy Kovvuri`**

-<blockquote>Jensen Huang said the quiet part out loud at Stanford.
-The threat is not the model.
-It is the coworker who already uses it.
+<blockquote>A practical guide to autonomous, resilient data infrastructure for 2026 and beyond
 Continue reading on Medium »</blockquote>

 <h3>4.
-Agentic AI, Memory, and the Mind: A Walk Between Domains - <a href="https://medium.com/@sarita_musings/agentic-ai-memory-and-the-mind-a-walk-between-domains-522cac167fff?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Man Behind DeepMind — Lessons you can Absorb to your Entrepreneurial Spirit. - <a href="https://medium.com/@lemuelmaraan/the-man-behind-deepmind-lessons-you-can-absorb-to-your-entrepreneurial-spirit-3b9e8e941733?source=rss------artificial_intelligence-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarita N`**
+✍️ **posted by `Santelmo ⭐`**

-<blockquote>As I walked home from my son’s school, I found myself in conversation with another parent — a PhD in cognitive psychology whose work…
+<blockquote>Demis Hassabis came from an unusual path..
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ai-agent/recommended target="_blank" rel="noopener noreferrer">AI Agent</a></h1>
 <h3>1.
-Why You’re Getting Views But No Clients (And How to Fix It) - <a href="https://medium.com/@agbogunleye2020/why-youre-getting-views-but-no-clients-and-how-to-fix-it-510d5cf222d2?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Everyone Says Agentic AI Will Revolutionize Enterprise Workflows.
+They’re Wrong. - <a href="https://medium.com/synthetic-futures/everyone-says-agentic-ai-will-revolutionize-enterprise-workflows-theyre-wrong-a7150b963d04?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agbogunleye`**
+✍️ **posted by `Andy Nguyen`**

-<blockquote>Many businesses today are doing everything right — or so it seems.
+<blockquote>Why open-source agentic tools are the only viable path, and the $5.2 trillion AI infrastructure bubble is closer to bursting than you…
-Continue reading on Medium »</blockquote>
+Continue reading on Synthetic Futures »</blockquote>

 <h3>2.
-MCP Gets Agents Into Production.
-It Does Not, By Itself, Create a Production System. - <a href="https://medium.com/@beeos.ai/mcp-gets-agents-into-production-it-does-not-by-itself-create-a-production-system-14eca2f7f2e5?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“How to Run Hermes Agent on a $5 VPS” — The Self-Evolving Agent That Ate Last Week’s Trending Chart - <a href="https://medium.com/@anup.karanjkar08/how-to-run-hermes-agent-on-a-5-vps-the-self-evolving-agent-that-ate-last-weeks-trending-chart-cbe94a82d094?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BeeOS`**
+✍️ **posted by `Anup Karanjkar`**

-<blockquote>A response to Anthropic’s Building agents that reach production systems with MCP.
+<blockquote>Hosting the agent costs nothing.
+Running the agent the wrong way costs a fortune.
 Continue reading on Medium »</blockquote>

 <h3>3.
-AI Pulse: Key AI News — Edition #33 (April 24, 2026) - <a href="https://danielquinteros.medium.com/ai-pulse-key-ai-news-edition-33-april-24-2026-7cd0788aa8af?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rethinking Anthropic AI skills as business processes - <a href="https://adsantos.medium.com/rethinking-anthropic-ai-skills-as-business-processes-8bde86decf15?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dani`**
+✍️ **posted by `Anderson Santos`**

-<blockquote>This edition traces how AI agents are expanding across environments and use cases.
-From on-device autonomous systems and browser-level…
+<blockquote>A technical evaluation
 Continue reading on Medium »</blockquote>

 <h3>4.
-Tencent Just Dropped a 60ms Open-Source Sandbox for AI Agents (2,000 per Server) - <a href="https://medium.com/@CodeCoup/tencent-just-dropped-a-60ms-open-source-sandbox-for-ai-agents-2-000-per-server-154b0f01ff31?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Claude Cowork Has Arrived: How Anthropic Just Handed Cron Jobs and AI Agents to Everyone - <a href="https://medium.com/@fleming.slone/claude-cowork-has-arrived-how-anthropic-just-handed-cron-jobs-and-ai-agents-to-everyone-220ecabc1b11?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code Coup`**
+✍️ **posted by `Autonomous Agent`**

-<blockquote>CubeSandbox enables the operation of over 2,000 isolated environments on a single server.
-If you’ve developed an AI agent that writes and…
+<blockquote>A non-developer’s guide to Claude Cowork, Claude Scheduled tasks, and why the next phase of the internet will be run by agents — in plain…
 Continue reading on Medium »</blockquote>

 <h3>5.
-BCG Says Merchandising Is Going ‘Always-On.’
-Here’s What That Actually Means for Your Job - <a href="https://medium.com/@cindyxiang232/bcg-says-merchandising-is-going-always-on-here-s-what-that-actually-means-for-your-job-0d7485e8d9de?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Three Layers Every Production AI Agent System Needs (And Why Most Teams Are Missing All of… - <a href="https://medium.com/@kleenstars/the-three-layers-every-production-ai-agent-system-needs-and-why-most-teams-are-missing-all-of-45a2cf34125f?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cynthia Wong`**
+✍️ **posted by `CivilizaXion `**

-<blockquote>Four AI agents, four merchandising functions, and a new definition of what makes a good planner
+<blockquote>In 2024, the question was “can we build an AI agent?”
+By 2026, the question is “how do we stop our AI agents from doing things they…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Build Once, Test Everywhere: Turn Playwright into an AI Test Factory with Custom Kiro Powers - <a href="https://medium.com/@manojkumars.msec/build-once-test-everywhere-turn-playwright-into-an-ai-test-factory-with-custom-kiro-powers-f948c07eb1ed?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manoj Kumar S`**

-<blockquote>In the previous blog — we explored how capability-driven development changes the way we build with AI.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Is Your AI Agent a Double Agent?
-Securing the Runtime Data Plane for Agentic AI - <a href="https://medium.com/@sales_4697/is-your-ai-agent-a-double-agent-securing-the-runtime-data-plane-for-agentic-ai-67cad2935351?source=rss------ai_agent-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sales`**

-<blockquote>AI agents don’t just generate answers anymore.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-I Started a Software Engineering Book, but AI Changed the Plot - <a href="https://attilavago.medium.com/i-started-a-software-engineering-book-but-ai-changed-the-plot-e2a5e148e4a2?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 76 of Learning Java: Introduction to Swing in Java - <a href="https://medium.com/@payalmehra3522/day-76-of-learning-java-introduction-to-swing-in-java-140b0ecbb3e8?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Attila Vágó`**
+✍️ **posted by `Payal Mehra`**

-<blockquote>Some call it an existential crisis, I call it a brave new world…
+<blockquote>After working with core Java concepts and collections, I moved towards something more visual — GUI (Graphical User Interface) using Swing.
 Continue reading on Medium »</blockquote>

 <h3>2.
-What I Learned in a Year (Slightly More) of Coding - <a href="https://axelrodb.medium.com/what-i-learned-in-a-year-slightly-more-of-coding-b6a3aee511a8?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun’s Rise Says More About JavaScript Fatigue Than Benchmark Culture - <a href="https://medium.com/@hadiyolworld007/buns-rise-says-more-about-javascript-fatigue-than-benchmark-culture-17bada05dc2d?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Axel`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>It has been over a year since I started programming.
-Here are the lessons that shaped that period — for anyone early in the same path.
+<blockquote>Why developers are quietly rethinking the JavaScript ecosystem — and what Bun’s momentum really reveals
 Continue reading on Medium »</blockquote>

 <h3>3.
-You Don’t Need Kubernetes Yet — Here’s When You Actually Do - <a href="https://sanajitjana.medium.com/you-dont-need-kubernetes-yet-here-s-when-you-actually-do-35107e734fe1?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Coder to Conductor: Why AI-Based Development is the New Standard - <a href="https://medium.com/@sakthimurugane/from-coder-to-conductor-why-ai-based-development-is-the-new-standard-d78a53412f92?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanajit Jana`**
+✍️ **posted by `Sakthimurugan Elangovan`**

-<blockquote>Most teams adopt it to feel ready for scale, then quietly struggle with a system far more complex than their actual problem
+<blockquote>The era of “hand-coding” every line of a project is fading.
+We are entering the age of AI-Based Development, where the developer’s role is…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Clean Async Code in Kotlin: The Power of Structured Concurrency - <a href="https://medium.com/@dheerubhadoria/clean-async-code-in-kotlin-the-power-of-structured-concurrency-8b3c15ef5cf4?source=rss------programming-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dheeraj Singh Bhadoria`**

-<blockquote>Structured concurrency is the backbone of reliable async programming in Kotlin.
-It enforces a simple rule
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Why First Choice Coin DAO ($FCC) Stands Out: Active Giveth Participation, Vibrant IRL Meet-Ups, and… - <a href="https://firstchoicecoin.medium.com/why-first-choice-coin-dao-fcc-stands-out-active-giveth-participation-vibrant-irl-meet-ups-and-597fc0b47b75?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Python Became My Fastest Way to Turn Ideas Into Real Products - <a href="https://blog.stackademic.com/how-python-became-my-fastest-way-to-turn-ideas-into-real-products-2e5b7a9a10e2?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `first choice coin`**
+✍️ **posted by `Ahmad Tariq`**

-<blockquote>More than just a token — FCC is building real connections, education, and impact through Giveth and unforgettable community events.
+<blockquote>My experience using Python to build automation tools, backend services, data workflows, and practical systems that helped me move from…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-How Applied Materials can leverage AWS to optimize semi-conductor manufacturing. - <a href="https://medium.com/@rishivyas1999/how-applied-materials-can-leverage-aws-to-optimize-semi-conductor-manufacturing-e770ed77caa7?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Data-Driven Future: The Story of Suruthi T S, CEO of Nim Technologies - <a href="https://medium.com/@nimtechnologiez/building-a-data-driven-future-the-story-of-suruthi-t-s-ceo-of-nim-technologies-cf98dd727fc1?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rishikesh Vyas`**
+✍️ **posted by `Nimtechnologies`**

-<blockquote>We are generating more data than ever and still asking, “Why are machines failing?”
-In theory, we have all the data we need.
-In practice…
+<blockquote>The story of Suruthi T S — founder, strategist, and the quiet force turning data into deliberate progress at Nim Technologies.
 Continue reading on Medium »</blockquote>

 <h3>3.
-100 Data Engineering and AI Concepts — Day 2 of 7 — Pipelines and Processing - <a href="https://medium.com/@krthiak/100-data-engineering-and-ai-concepts-day-2-of-7-pipelines-and-processing-a98e4a74c6ad?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Ciri Orang yang Selalu Menarik Perhatian Tanpa Harus Banyak Bicara - <a href="https://medium.com/@saputramuji558/5-ciri-orang-yang-selalu-menarik-perhatian-tanpa-harus-banyak-bicara-f29cfff9759e?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karthik`**
+✍️ **posted by `Muji Juanda Saputra`**

-<blockquote>Building on the foundational architectures, these 20 topics cover the mechanics of data engineering; how data moves, how it’s stored, and…
+<blockquote>Di setiap lingkungan, selalu ada satu tipe orang yang kehadirannya langsung terasa.
+Bukan karena mereka paling ribut, paling kaya, atau…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Best Free AI Tools in 2026 (The Paid Ones Should Be Nervous) - <a href="https://jess-writes-about-tech.medium.com/the-best-free-ai-tools-in-2026-the-paid-ones-should-be-nervous-693ea7e1157f?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried to Social Engineer My Friends (With Permission) — Every Single One Fell For It - <a href="https://infosecwriteups.com/i-tried-to-social-engineer-my-friends-with-permission-every-single-one-fell-for-it-baaf0a73d84e?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jessica Lin`**
+✍️ **posted by `Satyam Pathania`**

-<blockquote>I spend $75/month on AI subscriptions.
-After testing every major free tier, I’m not sure why.
+<blockquote>The most uncomfortable security experiment I’ve ever run
-Continue reading on Medium »</blockquote>
+Continue reading on InfoSec Write-ups »</blockquote>

 <h3>5.
-The Architecture of Meaning: How Vector Search Quietly Powers the Modern Stack - <a href="https://medium.com/@aibeginner/the-architecture-of-meaning-how-vector-search-quietly-powers-the-modern-stack-c5feb0d36e58?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ai beginner`**

-<blockquote>We stopped searching for words and started searching for intent.
-Continue reading on Medium »</blockquote>

-<h3>6.
-I Started a Software Engineering Book, but AI Changed the Plot - <a href="https://attilavago.medium.com/i-started-a-software-engineering-book-but-ai-changed-the-plot-e2a5e148e4a2?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ubuntu 26.04 Just Changed Everything: Wayland, Quantum Security, and AI GPUs Made Easy - <a href="https://levelup.gitconnected.com/ubuntu-26-04-just-changed-everything-wayland-quantum-security-and-ai-gpus-made-easy-0c11874cec12?source=rss------technology-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Attila Vágó`**
+✍️ **posted by `Tara Prasad Routray`**

-<blockquote>Some call it an existential crisis, I call it a brave new world…
+<blockquote>Discover the breakthrough features transforming Linux: Wayland’s visual leap, post-quantum cryptography, and seamless AMD GPU acceleration…
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/soft-skills/recommended target="_blank" rel="noopener noreferrer">Communication</a></h1>